Last Updated on April 12, 2023

-During multiple weekends in Cleveland County, we’ve been fortunate enough to spend time at some truly awesome restaurants in Shelby and in surrounding towns.
-Whether you are visiting Uptown Shelby from nearby Charlotte or elsewhere to visit the Earl Scruggs Center or to attend any of the area’s annual events, chances are you’re going to get mighty hungry!
+On multiple weekends in Cleveland County, we’ve been fortunate to spend time at some truly fantastic restaurants in Shelby.
+Whether you are visiting Uptown Shelby from nearby Charlotte or elsewhere to visit the Earl Scruggs Center or any of the area’s annual events, chances are you’re going to get mighty hungry!

-We’ll be sharing upscale ethnic eats, classic pub fare, and much more.
-So pull up a chair and a fork and let’s get to exploring these wonderful restaurants in Shelby and Cleveland County!
+We’ll share upscale international eats, classic pub fare, and much more.
+So pull up a chair and a fork and let’s explore these fantastic restaurants in Shelby and Cleveland County!

 Note: Just so you know, our food guides are always expanding.
 So if we left something off, it’s because our stomachs are only so big!